Sometimes reality isn’t reality, it’s just volume.

 So yes, there is certainly a loud and quite terrible story being written by people professing faith in Jesus right now; one that seems preoccupied with making the table smaller, with pushing difference to the periphery, with dispensing damnation, and with marginalizing those already at disadvantage.

-There is a Christian voice of supremacy, misogyny, homophobia, transphobia, nationalism, and bigotry that has the megaphone and the platform right now.
+There is a Christian voice of supremacy, misogyny, homophobia, transphobia, nationalism, anti-Semitism, and bigotry that has the megaphone and the platform right now.

 This is not the voice we want speaking for us.

 We are Christians of compassion and hospitality and diversity, fully committed to making a nation that can be sanctuary and refuge for everyone who desires it, a nation where compliance with one faith tradition is not a mandatory requirement for admission, one whose burden is to build bigger tables and not higher walls.

 You may find this all encouraging or worrisome, depending on who you are.

 We are Christians actively, relentlessly, championing love and fully resisting hatred.

 We are the Christian Left—and we’re not going away.